Find a Part Now

 Body and chassis

 The Bolt EV is tall hatchback design, with a curb weight of 3,580 pounds (1,620 kg).
-Despite its overall height of nearly 63 inches (1.6 meters), the center of gravity is under 21 inches (53 cm) above the ground, yielding surprisingly stable handling during cornering.
-The low center of gravity is due to under-floor mounting of the battery pack.
+Despite its height of nearly 63 inches (1.6 meters), the center of gravity is less than 21 inches (53 cm) above the ground, thanks to the under-floor mounting of the battery pack.
+This yields surprisingly stable handling during cornering.

 Bolt uses the now-common kammback/hatchback low-drag body design, with sweeping curves leading to an abrupt back end.
 It was initially reported to have a drag coefficient of Cd=0.32 but GM says the final production vehicle has Cd=0.308.